 Nikko Kanaya Hotel: the oldest resort hotel in Japan, which opened in 1873, has been enjoyed by many famous faces.
 Minutes from Shinkyo Bridge and a 15-minute walk to the main temples.

-Tobu Railway is introducing SPACIA X on 15 July 2023.
-This Limited Express connects Tokyo and Nikko with a new level of luxury to discover Japan.
+Tobu Railway is introducing the SPACIA X train on 15 July 2023.
+This Limited Express train connects Tokyo and Nikko with a new level of luxury to discover Japan by rail.

-The NIKKO PASS All Area includes round-trip fare between Toyko and Nikko.
-With unlimited Tobu buses and trains within the Nikko area and special discounts for certain sightseeing facilities.
+The NIKKO PASS All Area includes round-trip train fare between Toyko and Nikko.
+With unlimited Tobu buses and trains rides within the Nikko area and special discounts for certain sightseeing facilities.

 Looking for more inspiring Vacations & Travel stories?
 Try these…